 Drinking large amounts of alcohol increases the risk of cancer of the mouth, throat, oesophagus and larynx (voice box).
 People who smoke and drink have a higher risk of developing cancer than a person who smokes but does not drink.
 Alcohol can damage the liver and increase the risk of liver cancer.

-Infectious Agents Chronic infection with Human Papilloma virus (HPV), Hepatitis B / C viruses, Epstein Barr virus and Helicobacter Pylori virus increase the risks of cervical, liver, nasopharyngeal and stomach cancers respectively.
+Chronic infection with Human Papilloma virus (HPV), Hepatitis B / C viruses, Epstein Barr virus and Helicobacter Pylori bacteria increase the risks of cervical, liver, nasopharyngeal and stomach cancers respectively.

 Subscribe to our mailing list to get the updates to your email inbox...